-Rolling hills makes for great habitat in Quebec
+Rolling hills make for great habitat in Quebec

 Green Cascades, Covey Hill, Quebec (Photo by David M. Green)